smatsushima1/acq_api_dev/far/README.md

 - is completely unnecessary

 Why mention this with the API?
 The database will store the html for each subsection and generating the one html file for the regulation's part will just be a matter of combining all the appropriate objects together.
 This may even be how it is managed...

+### Mobile Versions an Unneeded Luxury
+The current system uses a DITA system to manage their content which seems perfect for this but in all honesty, a mobile version of the FAR is just not warranted.
+Users who routinely seach trough the FAR don't use it on mobile devices, but on computers.
+This may seem counterintuitive to today's society, but a mobile version is just not required for the vast majority of acquisitions professionals.

+But in either case, a FAR API will be able to send information to any device which will reduce the need to have multiple formats for the same publication.

 ## Possibilities
 The main reason I wanted to create an API for the FAR was to implement a web app that will allow users to search for any number of regulations simultaneously.
 Acquisition professional must do this everyday anyway, and the way the regulations are currently established online, only one regulation can be viewed at a same time.
 People have been doing this for years, so I guess this isn't too big of a problem, but there is room for at least some improvement.